 A friend of mine sent me a link a few days ago to a TED talk on resolving conflict: Julia Dhar: How to disagree productively and find common ground (201810).
-My friend is part of a group who are exploring how to manage difficult conversations, the one where people are almost certain to argue without resolution.
+My friend is part of a group who are exploring how to manage difficult conversations, the ones where people are almost certain to argue without resolution.
 Their premise (and mine), and the premise of the Julia Dhar talk, is that “Contempt has replaced conversation.”
-Dhar suggests that the resolution is for all parties to learn the skills of debating.
+Dhar suggests that the resolution for all parties is to learn the skills of debating.

 Yet, I think there is an easier way that I will describe shortly.
 The skills of debating are still part of the process — it is the preliminary steps that make it easier, and likely more effective.

 - the nature of debate is that there is a big topic on the table, an idea that is controversial.
 One side argues in the positive; the other in the negative.

 - the foundation of debate is rebuttal, face to face, as the participants present structured arguments appropriate to their positions.
 For most people, rebuttal is difficult — it feels like attack.
 But if the personalities are minimized, it becomes tolerable, perhaps stimulating.

 - in a formal debate, it may be that the sides are assigned beforehand, independent of the debaters — to a certain extent, this removes the personalities of the debaters from the debate.
 Debaters learn to argue from either perspective.